 If it happens to yours, you can easily order a replacement.

 Update: There are now three different Vitamix tampers, so make sure you order the right one for your container.
 If you have the tall/narrow classic 64-oz container that comes with the 5200 and similar models, you want the Classic Tamper.
 The Classic tamper can be used with the 32 and 48-oz containers because it has a secondary flange.
 Or you can use the smaller Mini Tamper with the 32 and 48-oz containers.
-For the short/wide 64-oz G-Series container, and the S-Series 40-oz container, you want the Low-Profile Tamper.
-The previous links are to Amazon, but you can also order direct from Vitamix.com.
-(Amazon’s prices fluctuate, so if you want the best price, check both.)
+For the short/wide 64-oz G-Series container, the S-Series 40-oz container, and Ascent containers, you want the Low-Profile Tamper.

 *I’ve heard stories of people who managed to blend their tamper while the lid was on by pushing on it too hard.
 I’ve never seen that happen first-hand, and I imagine that you’d have to push really hard.
 So don’t push on the tamper with all your weight.
 You can push on it pretty hard without any problem though.